calint/c64/notes/README.md

     sayings, paragraphs etc
-[ ] sprites 16x16 och hero climbing, jumping, crouching, walking [ ] projectiles could be illustrated in the color map only
+[ ] sprites 16x16 och hero climbing, jumping, crouching, walking [ ] projectiles could be illustrated in the color map only [ ] minor priority: clc may be unnecessary in certain cases
 ```